 Together, these provisions are referred to as the Home Energy Rebates.
 These provisions authorize the following:

 - $4,300,000,000 in grants to State Energy Offices to carry out Home Efficiency Rebates.
 Section 50121 of the Inflation Reduction Act authorizes rebates based on the energy savings predicted from a home energy upgrade.

-- $4,275,000,000 in grants to State Energy Offices to carry out Home Electrification Rebates.
+- $4,275,000,000 in grants to State Energy Offices to carry out Home Electrification and Appliance Rebates.
 Section 50122 of the Inflation Reduction Act authorizes rebates based on purchase or installation of high-efficiency home appliances and equipment.

-- $225,000,000 in grants to Indian Tribes to carry out Home Electrification Rebates.
+- $225,000,000 in grants to Indian Tribes to carry out Home Electrification and Appliance Rebates.
 Section 50122 of the Inflation Reduction Act authorizes rebates based on purchase or installation of high-efficiency home appliances and equipment.

 3. How will these rebate programs be administered?

 Congress has structured these rebate programs to be administered by State Energy Offices and Indian Tribes, with the U.S. Department of Energy (DOE) providing guidance and oversight.
 A portion of funds authorized through the Inflation Reduction Act may be used by states and Indian Tribes to administer these programs.

 4. What is U.S. Department of Energy (DOE)’s timeline for distributing these funds to states and Indian Tribes?

 DOE is developing a timeline on fund distribution for these provisions and recognizes the importance of rapidly making funds available.
 DOE has the following tentative timeline for initial actions:

 - Continue key stakeholder engagement activities to guide content for a Request for Information regarding these provisions.